-While there is no cure for blepharospasm, our highly skilled reconstructive plastic surgeons can help you reduce the presence of blepharospasm symptoms with corrective eyelid surgery.
+While there is no cure for blepharospasm Philadelphia reconstructive plastic surgeons an the Morgenstern Center can help you reduce the presence of blepharospasm symptoms with corrective eyelid surgery.

 Blepharospasm, or involuntary blinking, is a condition that occurs when you experience abnormal and uncontrollable blinking or twitching of the eyelid.

-Generally patients with blepharospasm have normal vision and eyes that function properly, but there is a visual disturbance caused by involuntary sustained muscle contractions of the eyelids.
+Generally Philadelphia blepharospasm surgery patients have normal vision and eyes that function properly, but there is a visual disturbance caused by involuntary sustained muscle contractions of the eyelids.
 For most patients, blepharospasm is a relatively nonthreatening condition and is diagnosed as “benign essential blepharospasm.”
 Sometimes however, blepharospasm can be a symptom of another more serious problem rather than an isolated condition.
 Seeking a professional evaluation can help you determine what actions to take.

 Symptoms of blepharospasm include:

 Although the condition in not life threatening, it often progresses over time prompting patients to seek treatment for its symptoms.

 If your blepharospasm is impairing your vision, you may have trouble driving, reading, watching television or performing work duties.
 Though the condition is incurable and the cause is unknown, fortunately there are still treatment options to help alleviate symptoms.
 These include: